How Good is 99.9% Quality Service?

 - 2 new born babies dropped by doctors each day!

 Some things you have to be perfect at, wouldn’t you agree?
 Some areas of life are high stakes involving the personal safety of customers, and you can’t afford a do-over or mulligan.
 Other situations aren’t life threatening but certainly will cause the ire, annoyance or frustration of those affected.
 If you were affected by any of these statistical areas you wouldn’t like it, would you?
 Regardless, quality and customer service are important.
 Too many people and companies are nonchalant about it.
 The American Customer Satisfaction Index tracks customer service in over 500 companies and has been doing since 1994.
-The US measurement has decreased from 74.2 to 73.7.
+The US measurement hasn’t improved much and hovers around mediocrity-75-77 CSI.

-While all is this sounds like bad news, it’s really a good news opportunity.
+While all this sounds like bad news, it’s really a good news opportunity.
 Companies that deliver a better customer experience are more successful.
-Employees that are ethical, have good manners and provide great service are golden and move forward faster in their careers.
-The bottom-line question is this: how are you doing with your quality and service?
+Managers that focus on exemplary service tend to achieve better results.
+Employees that have good manners and provide great service are golden and move forward faster in their careers.
+The bottom-line question is this: how are you doing with your quality service?

-Rick Conlow has helped companies win 48 quality service awards including JD Power, Ford’s President’s Award and Canada’s Consumer Choice recognition.
-To achieve similar results contact Rick at email@example.com or call 1-888-313-0514.
+Finally, RCI has helped companies win 48 quality service awards including JD Power, Ford’s President’s Award and Canada’s Consumer Choice recognition.
+To achieve similar results contact us at firstname.lastname@example.org or call 1-612-868-8521.